Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh always sees it coming.
+The Grim Reaper recently pissed in his robe when he realized he had snuck up behind Jayesh b

-Updated on: [6/2/2025]
+Updated on: [7/2/2025]
 <!-- #jokeEnd -->